GautamKataria/Facial-detection-and-expression-recognition-from-scratch/README.md

 ### Model building
 ##### Now follow along the jupytrer notebook to make a tranfer learning Resnet model to classify our images into emotions/expresssions.
+##### i have configured it so that only the best model will be chosen through model checkpointing based on val_loss so you dont have to worry about overfitting the model.

 ### Deployment